seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   archive backtest, and this file does not act on it — a continuation target with no backtest behind it is precisely what map inv.
 32 forbids.
 What a run owes here is the computation and the named refusal, never a more convenient number.
-- **A published trade carries TWO levels ahead of it, and they are not the same object.**
-  `Цель` is the structural target `tradeGeometry` reads from `cd`; it is what `RR_MIN` and publication are computed against and none of that moves, because the archive has already measured every alternative to it and refused them all (map §3.10a).
-What the answer has never carried is the level the holding window can reach, and the Boss exits somewhere whether or not this file names it: given only a 90-day extremum he either holds a seven-day trade for a quarter or closes at a price the engine never mentioned, which is what happened on 06.09.
-  **`Первая цель` is the nearer structural extreme the same `cd` row already carries, taken in the trade's own direction** — the same row, the same read, and the field name taken at run time like every other (§3).
-Where that extreme already sits behind price the row prints `Цель` alone, which is production's own fallback and not a new rule.
+- **The trade's target is DERIVED FROM THE STOP, and never read off the price history.**
+  `Цель = вход ± RR_MIN × |вход − стоп|`.
+Both terms are production's — the stop is
+  `invalidationInfo`'s structural level at the anchor with its own clip, and `RR_MIN` is the constant cut with the geometry — **so no constant is introduced and no level is chosen.** The ratio is then `RR_MIN` by construction and stops being a selector, which is the point: a ratio built by moving the target is a ratio anyone can manufacture, and moving the target is exactly how this engine manufactured it.
+  **A structural extreme is not a target and stops being published as one.** The 30- and 90-day extremes are prices from a market that no longer exists — on 06.09 the engine published LINK to $7.03 and ETH to $1524, levels last traded when BTC was near $58–60k, as objectives for a seven-day trade — and `Первая цель` as the previous revision defined it inherited the same defect at a smaller number: 33 % below entry on LINK, with its own printed touch probability at 0.0 %. **A level the run's own model gives no chance of reaching is not a first target, whatever it is nearer than.** Both extremes still print, as `Структура`, which is what they are: where the coin has been, never where it is going.
+  **The target must be REACHABLE, and reachability is measured in the coin's own movement, not asserted.** The reward is expressed in units of the coin's own holding-window volatility — `|цель − вход| / (vol × √H_NOISE)`, the same `vol` from `cd` and the same `H_NOISE` `touchProb` is already given below — and the setup publishes only inside the band production itself defines: **at or above `TGT_SIGMA_MIN`, which is production's own floor against a target the market reaches by chop, and at or below one**, which is the unit itself and not a chosen number — a coin that must travel further than it moves in the whole window to pay is not being asked for a trade, it is being asked for a different market.
+A setup that fits nowhere in that band is REFUSED and named; that refusal is the ordinary case and a run that produces few trades has measured the market rather than failed to read it.
-  **No claim about expectancy is made here and none may be made from it:** the `--target` run measured `Ω` on every reachable rung and every CI95 sits below the bar its own R:R promises, so a nearer level buys first-touch odds and sells reward at the same rate (map inv.
+  **No claim about expectancy is made here and none may be made from it:** `E[R] = 0` under any selection on a random walk is a theorem and the `--control` run confirmed it (map inv.
 32).
-It is published because it describes the trade honestly and for no other reason. **It gates nothing, ranks nothing and enters no ratio** — the standing production gives every printed measure (map inv.
+What this rule buys is not edge, it is that every number published can be reached inside the week it is published for. **It changes what is PRINTED and what is REFUSED; it changes no production file** (map inv.
 27).
 - **Every published setup carries two touch probabilities — the target's and the stop's, over the holding horizon — and they are printed wherever it is printed** (§2).
   `touchProb` is cut from `index.html` and executed, exactly as `invalidationInfo` and